-(d)Other non-core items represent expenses driven by events that are typically by nature one-time, non-operational, and/or unrelated to our core operations.
-These expenses are comprised of non-core legal and regulatory costs isolated to unique and extraordinary litigation, legal and regulatory matters that are not considered normal and recurring business activity, including sales tax accrual charges inclusive of penalties and interest for sales taxes that we may have been required to collect from customers in 2024 and in certain previous years, and other non-recurring legal and regulatory matters.
-Other non-core items also include non-recurring consulting fees associated with our 2024 Restructuring Plan, as well as professional fees related to financing, capital structure changes, and other non-recurring costs.
+(d) Goodwill impairment represents a non-cash, pre-tax, goodwill impairment charge of \$363.6 million recorded during the three months ended June 30, 2024.
+We experienced a decline in our market capitalization as a result of a sustained decrease in our stock price, which represented a triggering event requiring our management to perform a quantitative goodwill impairment test as of June 30, 2024.
+As a result of the impairment test, we determined that the fair value of our single reporting unit was lower than its carrying value accordingly, recorded this impairment charge. (e) Other non-core items represent expenses driven by events that are typically by nature one-time, non-operational, and/or unrelated to our core operations.
+These expenses are comprised of non-core legal and regulatory costs isolated to unique and extraordinary litigation, legal and regulatory matters that are not considered normal and recurring business activity, including sales tax accrual charges adjustments inclusive of penalties and interest for sales taxes that we may have been required to collect from customers in 2024 at certain previous years, and other non-recurring legal and regulatory matters.
+Other non-core items also include non-recurring consulting fees and severance costs associated with our 2024 Restructuring Plan, strategic transition initiatives, as well as professional fees related to financing, capital structure changes, and other non-recurring costs.